-An annuity is a contract with an insurance company by which you pay the company a certain amount of money, known as a premium, either via periodic payments or a lump sum.
+Basically, an annuity is a contract with an insurance company by which you pay the company a certain amount of money.
+That money is known as a premium.
+You can make either periodic payments or a lump-sum payment.
 The insurance company invests your premiums and in return will pay you a stream of income either immediately or at some point in the future.
 You may also be able to take a full or partial lump-sum payment as well.

 Types of Annuities

 Variable annuities (VAs) are invested in sub-accounts that are much like mutual funds.
 The amount available for distributions depends on the amount that you paid in and how well the underlying investments have done.